duneanalytics/spellbook/README.md

 dbt compile
 ```

-A recent change in the new setup was to include a `profiles.yml` file, which helps tell dbt how to run commmands.
+A recent change in the new setup was to include a `profiles.yml` file, which helps tell dbt how to run commands.
 The profile is located in the root directory [here](https://github.com/duneanalytics/spellbook/blob/main/profiles.yml).
 This should never need modified, unless done intentionally by the Dune team.
 Due to the `profiles.yml` file being stored in the root directory, this is why users **must** be in the root directory on the command line to run `dbt compile`.

 ## High-level overview of Spellbook current state